MEASUREMENTS MATTER

 Why does size matter?

-At PixlWorks, all of our drafters are located within Canada and have had their qualifications certified by our management, and we do not outsource our floor plans to an overseas company to save few bucks.
-We are fully E&O insured and have never had a claim in over 100,000 floor plans produced.
-Our drafting is trusted by large corporations such as Telus, ADT, CBRE, Canadian Tire and 7-eleven.
-Our track record speaks for itself.
-Many other photographers and companies contract PixlWorks as a reseller of our floor plans, ensuring their clients receive a consistency quality product.
+At PixlWorks, our drafters are based in Canada and are certified by our management., and we do not outsource our floor plans to save costs.
+We are fully E&O insured, with a clean track record from over 100,000 floor plans produced.
+Our work is trusted by major corporations such as Telus, ADT, CBRE, Canadian Tire, Rona, and 7-Eleven.
+Our reputation for consistency and quality is well established.
+Many photographers and companies contract PixlWorks to provide reliable floor plans for their clients.

 Misrepresentation in square footage leads to rescission of Agreement of Purchase and Sale.